Undergraduate Fellowships & Awards

 In return for the assistance with her/his research, the supervising faculty member will guide the student in the student's OWN independent research project (or undergraduate thesis) in the context of one 2-5 unit independent study during each term of the Fellowship.
 The student's research must culminate in a completed project by the end of the second term.

 Student and faculty member must apply together -- each completing a part of the application form below after discussing the nature of the projects involved.
 Students are encouraged to approach faculty to offer their services as an assistant and to arrange for the independent studies (199's).
-Form should be completed via email by noon on Wednesday, April 17, 2013.
+Form should be completed via email by Noon on the second Friday of April.

 The Nathan Foley-Mendelssohn Memorial Scholarship supports Porter undergraduates who want or need to travel abroad in conjunction with coursework, creative and scholarly projects, or internships.
 Up to $5000 will be awarded annually.
 This fellowship commemorates the life of the son of Kathy Foley, Professor of Theater Arts and College Provost Emerita.